11 Temmuz 2009

 22 Haziran 2009

+At its 20th anniversary, this year’s Halki International Seminar, which provides brainstorming exercises for officials, academics and journalists amid a not so stormy, on the contrary pleasant, atmosphere of a small island in the Aegean, took place shortly after the elections in Iran.
 As the participants arrived at the Halki Seminary, the storm in Iran had not ceased completely, hence the discussion on the future of this country as well as the ramifications for regional and international politics was one of the hottest topics on the agenda at the three-day seminar.
 To start with, the statement of a European official who said the West did not know much about Iran was not contested at all.
 As one observer put it, until now the threat perception of Iran has been driven by the inability to read Iran.
 The difficulty of reading Iran to this day constitutes a major challenge to understanding the country and devise strategies accordingly.
 Operating from this fact, experts on the panel about Iran could only speculate about possible scenarios and were unable to offer a clear indication of which one would be the likely outcome.

 The worse scenario, according to scholars, is the Tiananmen Square scenario, whereby protests are suppressed by violence and the regime becomes more aggressive with a defensive reflex.
 This would postpone reconciliation between Iran and the United States, since even if US president Obama would like to continue its engagement policy; he would be stopped by Congress.
 In fact Obama has currently become under fire by the Republicans for being not outspoken enough on the tension in Iran.